ZhangGroup-MITChemistry/OpenABC/README.md

 ## Extension

-If the user intend to add new force fields, then the user has to write new parsers, new models, and expressions of new forces.
-Take HPS model as an example, the main components are `openabc/forcefields/parsers/hps_parser.py` and `openabc/forcefields/hps_model.py`. `openabc/forcefields/parsers/hps_parser.py` includes parser that can parser each individual protein and get all the bonded interactions. `openabc/forcefields/hps_model.py` includes a container-like class that can hold multiple protein parser objects and add forces.
+If the user intends to add new force fields, then the user has to write new parsers, new models, and expressions of new forces.
+Take HPS model as an example, the main components are `openabc/forcefields/parsers/hps_parser.py` and `openabc/forcefields/hps_model.py`. `openabc/forcefields/parsers/hps_parser.py` includes a parser that can parse each individual protein and get all the bonded interactions. `openabc/forcefields/hps_model.py` includes a container-like class that can hold multiple protein parser objects and add forces.
 Definitions of different potentials are saved in `openabc/forcefields/functional_terms/*_terms.py`.

 ## Citations